21 Back Exercises at Home for Bigger & Stronger Back

 14. Hip Bridge

-The hip bridge is a good starter move for butt, hamstring, and low back muscles and the best back exercises at home to managing chronic low back pain.
+The hip bridge is a good starter move for your home workout to train butt, hamstring, back muscles and to manage low back pain.

-But when you practice glute bridges regularly, you are targeting your glutes and your lower back muscles, those muscles that are meant to hold your body upright will be getting stronger.
+But when you practice glute bridges regularly at home, you target your glutes and lower back muscles, which are meant to hold your body upright.

 How To Do